 - Udesen, N. J., et al. (2019).
 Rationale and design of DanGer shock: Danish-German cardiogenic shock trial.
 American Heart Journal, 214, 60–68. doi: 10.1016/j.ahj.2019.04.019

 A prospective, multicenter, single-arm post-approval study (PAS) of use of the percutaneous Impella devices in elective or urgent high-risk PCI.
-The interim results of this PAS named PROTECT III were presented at TCT in 2019.
-Anticipated completion of this PAS is during 2020.
+The interim results of this study were presented at TCT in 2019.
+Anticipated completion is during 2020.

-A prospective, multicenter, single-arm post-approval study of patients supported with Impella devices for the indication of AMI cardiogenic shock (AMICS) with revascularization and enrolled in the cVAD registry.
+A prospective, multicenter, single-arm post-approval study of patients supported with Impella devices for the indication of AMI cardiogenic shock (AMICS) and enrolled in the cVAD registry.

 A prospective, multicenter, single-arm post-approval study of patients who suffered cardiogenic shock after open heart surgery and received an Impella device.

 This prospective/retrospective, multi-center, single-arm post-approval study is monitoring safety and efficacy trends of patients 18 years or older treated with Impella RP for right heart failure.

 This prospective/retrospective, multi-center, single-arm post-approval study is monitoring safety and efficacy trends of patients aged 15-17 years old treated with Impella RP for right heart failure.